 The location of the photographer jarred a bit until I though it could be James Douglasís (b 1806) daughter Martha Pierce Douglas, who married John Edward Stanley, proprietor (though maybe not owner, which could have been his mother) of the Crown Hotel in Leamington.
 Martha, or Pattie, as she was known, was born in 1858.

 F Karoly has been found as a photographer in 1888 and 1892 directories, but not in 1884 or 1896.

 The use of palms and foliage is also suggestive of 1890ís, and the dress would appear to support that.
 The age would appear to support that it is not one of the daughters of James Douglas of Torquay but Martha Pierce Stanley.
 She married in 1886.
 I have not found any record of any children of the marriage.
 Martha died on 12th July 1900 in Llandudno, North Wales.

 The National Probate Calendar has this entry: -

 Martha Pierce Stanley of Albany House, Llandudno, Caernarvonshire widow, died 12.7.1900 Administration James Douglas tobacconist.

 Her husband John Edward Stanley, was owner of the Crown Hotel Leamington, and at one time a town councillor.
 He was declared bankrupt in 1892.
-He died on the 11th Jan 1894 while living in Wellesbourne, Warwickshire.
+He died on the 11th Jan 1894 while living in Wellesbourne, Warwickshire, see below for details.

 John Edward Stanley appears to have married three times.
 In 1871 he was in Liverpool as an Engine fitter with a wife called Emily.
 In 1877 he married Edith Clara Kelham in Camberwell district, she was with him in 1881 at the Crown Hotel, but died on 14 Jan 1885.
 He married Martha on 25 Nov 1886 at All Saints Warwick.
 I found no children of John by any of his wives.